Veronica Guruceaga (MSW’98) to Class of 2018: “Being a social worker is a way of life.”

 It was 20 years ago that I was seated exactly where you are now, full of expectations and uncertainties, but most of all thrilled to have been accepted to what is not only a renowned Ivy League University but also the first school of social work in the United States.

 As an international student and having a background as a systems engineer, I felt somewhat different from my colleagues, but I was eager to learn and take with me the skill set to make a difference in my home country, Venezuela.

 The sense of feeling different is a challenge that, as the unique individuals that we all are, we must all embrace.
 Thanks to the support from my loving family and a positive attitude to learn, I was able to take advantage of all the School had to offer: the engaging courses, opportunities to network with people from very different backgrounds and the wise counsel of my teachers.
-Speaking of teachers, I want to pay tribute to the late Frank Modica, whose immense wisdom and extraordinary skills with people taught me so much during my field practice at Hamilton Madison House, a community center in the Lower East Side of Manhattan.
+Speaking of teachers, I want to pay tribute to the late Frank Modica, whose immense wisdom and extraordinary skills with people taught me so much during my practicum practice at Hamilton Madison House, a community center in the Lower East Side of Manhattan.